temporalio/temporal-learning/docs/tutorials/typescript/nextjs/index.md

 ```
 <!--SNIPEND-->

+Like the `Product` component. you're using Tailwind to style the product list.

-Finally, add the `Home` component to define the overall header and render the product list:
+Finally, add the `Home` component to define the overall page structure and render the product list:

 <!--SNIPSTART typescript-next-oneclick-page-home -->
 [app/page.tsx](https://github.com/temporalio/nextjs-temporal-one-click-template/blob/next-v2/app/page.tsx)